Gå till innehåll

 Bioaccumulation.
 Budesonide has low potential for bioaccumulation.

 Toxicity.
-Budesonide has high chronic toxicity.
+Budesonide has very high chronic toxicity.

 Risk.
 The use of budesonide poses an environmental risk.